astronomite2/Fire-Arena-Game/techspec.md

 1. `GameManager` class
    - Orchestrates the overall game flow
    - Handles game start, countdown, and game over transitions
-   - `StartGame()` starts the countdown in the game; enable player and enemy movement; disable game over UI; reset the energy level
+   - `startGame()` starts the countdown in the game; enable player and enemy movement; disable game over UI; reset the energy level
-   - `GameOver()` displays the "Game Over" message; Provides "Play Again" and "Exit" buttons; Renders the high score leaderboard
+   - `gameOver()` displays the "Game Over" message; Provides "Play Again" and "Exit" buttons; Renders the high score leaderboard
 2. `LeaderboardManager` class
    - `appendScore()` stores player scores and updates the leaderboard and high scores in a database
    - `renderLeaderboard()` renders the leaderboard UI element